 - 6.1.
 The pandemic and the corresponding lockdown has meant that the work of the Community Engagement Team was redirected towards supporting the capacity of community and third sector partnerships and linking in those needing assistance from the wellbeing help line with the help available in their community.
 In addition, stakeholder groups within communities were not meeting during the initial lockdown period, and most had already paused their meetings prior to this. - 6.2.
-The team and their partners are maintaining regular contact with the stakeholders and have begun to arrange stakeholder meetings and discuss how priorities can be progressed with communities in the current circumstances.
-The Fairhill plan has had a soft launch and the team are using new and innovative ways to engage with people around progressing the community priorities.
-Online sessions are being held to update the community on progress around the priorities in the existing plans and the services which are available to support them at present.
-The team will continue to work with each individual community to find appropriate ways to progress the plans further. - 6.3.
+The team are maintaining regular contact with the stakeholders and have begun to arrange stakeholder meetings and discuss how priorities can be progressed with communities in the current circumstances.
+The Cambuslang East and Burnhill plans have been launched through a soft launch and the team are using new and innovative ways to engage with people around progressing the community priorities.
+The team will continue to work with each individual community to find appropriate ways to do this.

+- 6.3.
 In addition, this work includes ensuring that the priorities are current and if any changes are required to reflect the impact of the pandemic.
 Small amounts of funding are allocated to each neighbourhood planning area from an existing budget, and this will be used to progress local work through a participatory budgeting approach in each area. - 6.4.
 Work is also being carried out with the partners delivering services locally to continue to identify their contribution to the communities' priorities and how this will impact upon the improvement of outcomes for those living in the neighbourhood planning areas.
 As community engagement and participation strengthens within neighbourhoods, there is evidence of communities becoming more aware and more confident to address issues such as health and employment, and this presents both a challenge and an opportunity to partners to work alongside people to develop new and innovative approaches to these. - 6.5.
 As part of this ongoing work, yearly delivery plans focusing on improving local outcomes will include actions from delivery partners as to their contribution towards outcomes as well as actions from communities as to how they are progressing their own solutions with appropriate support.
-Monitoring of these delivery plans will be carried out by the local stakeholder group who will provide scrutiny of actions carried out and their impact, and challenge as to where these should be further developed. - 6.6.
-Further neighbourhood planning processes have begun this year in Whitehill, Low Waters and Eddlewood.
-These areas have also been identified through the process described in 3.3. and 3.4. of this paper. - 6.6.
-While these neighbourhood plans are being created in response to a statutory requirement, the ambition in South Lanarkshire is that the process of neighbourhood planning is extended beyond the identified areas and that it is possible for all communities to produce their own plans of local priorities and their planned responses to these. - 6.7.
+Monitoring of these delivery plans will be carried out by the local stakeholder group who will provide scrutiny of actions carried out and their impact, and challenge as to where these should be further developed. - 6.6' A further neighbourhood planning process will be undertaken this year in Fernhill.
+This area has also been identified through the process described in 3.3. and 3.4. of this paper - 6.6.
+While these neighbourhood plans are being created in response to a statutory requirement, the ambition in South Lanarkshire is that the process of neighbourhood planning is extended beyond the identified areas and that it is possible for all communities to produce their own plans of local priorities and their planned responses to these - 6.7.
 As the number of neighbourhood plans increases, locality priorities will begin to be developed by identifying key shared priorities across localities.
 This provides the opportunity for wider resources to support actions over localities with a view to improving outcomes and to work in partnership at a locality level across South Lanarkshire.
 This again offers a further chance for challenge and scrutiny between partners and communities.